Pe Thein Zar

-Pe Thein Zar (8 January 1943 – 30 July 2018) was a Mon student leader, lawyer, revolutionary, and writer who was imprisoned for seven years for his activism.
-He earned a BA (History) degree from Rangoon University.
+Pe Thein Zar (8 January 1943 – 30 July 2018) was an ethnic Mon opposition leader in Myanmar (Burma) who was imprisoned for seven years for his activism.
+He was a lawyer by profession and a prolific writer after his retirement.

 Early life

 Pe Thein Zar was born in Kamawet Village (town), Mudon Township, in Mon State, Burma on 8 January 1943.
 He attended No. 1 Moulmein (now Mawlamyaing) State High School for his secondary education and was a member of the Moulmein District Mon Student Union.
 He is married to Nyo Nyo Win.